Canyildiz1386/Physics/mathia.md

 # Mathematics IA
-**Title:** *Exploring Gradient Descent on Polynomial Functions of Degree 1–5: How Learning Rate and Function Complexity Shape Convergence*
+**Title:** *An Investigation into Gradient Descent: From Linear to Quintic Polynomials and the Role of Learning Rate in Convergence*

 ---

 ## Introduction

-Optimization is a story of balance: too cautious and you make no progress, too reckless and you overshoot.
-This tension plays out vividly in gradient descent, the workhorse of modern machine learning and numerical mathematics.
-Although the algorithm is simple—it just moves opposite the slope—it exhibits fascinating behavior depending on the size of its steps (the learning rate) and the landscape of the function.
+Gradient descent is one of the simplest yet most powerful algorithms in applied mathematics.
+It underlies machine learning, economics, physics simulations, and numerical optimization.
+The core idea is intuitive: if you want to find the lowest point on a landscape, take steps downhill in the direction of steepest descent.

+Despite its simplicity, gradient descent is subtle.
+The size of the step you take, called the learning rate, determines everything: whether you crawl too slowly, race efficiently to the bottom, or overshoot and spiral out of control.
+The complexity of the landscape—the function you are minimizing—also changes the story.
+A simple quadratic “bowl” is easy, but higher-degree polynomials with multiple hills and valleys make optimization unpredictable.

-My research question for this IA is:
+The central research question of this project is:

-**How does the convergence rate of gradient descent depend on the learning rate and the degree of the polynomial function being optimized?**
+**How does the convergence behavior of gradient descent depend on the learning rate and the degree of the polynomial function being minimized?**

-This is not just an abstract question.
-Machine learning, physics simulations, and economics all rely on optimization.
-If you set the learning rate too small, algorithms crawl.
-If you set it too high, they diverge.
-And the shape of the function, which is directly tied to the polynomial degree in my study, dictates how sensitive the process is.

-I systematically investigated functions of degree 1 (linear), degree 2 (quadratic), degree 3 (cubic), degree 4 (quartic), and degree 5 (quintic).
-This progression illustrates how complexity builds step by step.
-The experiments reveal a spectrum: from trivial behavior (linear), to the textbook clarity of quadratics, to the chaos of higher-degree polynomials with multiple local minima.
+This project connects directly to the IB Mathematics syllabus, under calculus (derivatives, optimization), linear algebra (eigenvalues, condition numbers), and sequences and series (convergence rates).
+It is also personally engaging because gradient descent is the foundation of artificial intelligence training algorithms.

 ---

 ## Mathematical Background

-Gradient descent in one dimension updates a point x according to:
+### The Update Rule

+In one dimension, the algorithm is:

-- New x = Old x – eta × (derivative at Old x)
+- New x = Old x – eta × derivative of f at Old x

+Here:
+- x is the current point,
+- f is the function we want to minimize,
-The parameter eta is the learning rate.
-The derivative depends on the polynomial’s degree:
+- eta is the learning rate.

-- For a linear function, the derivative is constant.
-- For a quadratic, the derivative is linear.
-- For a cubic, the derivative is quadratic.
-- For a quartic, the derivative is cubic.
-- For a quintic, the derivative is quartic.

-This simple difference in degree changes everything.
-A constant slope means the algorithm either slides forever or does nothing.
-A linear slope gives a clean parabolic bowl.
-A quadratic slope introduces turning points.
-A cubic slope creates multiple valleys.
-A quartic slope can explode even faster.
-And a quintic combines all these features in a more tangled way.

-The challenge is to see how the learning rate interacts with these landscapes.
+In multiple dimensions, we replace the derivative with the gradient vector:

+- New vector x = Old vector x – eta × gradient of f

+This simple rule means “take a step proportional to the slope, in the opposite direction.”

 ---

+### Convergence on Quadratic Functions

+Quadratics are the textbook case.
+Let:

+f(x) = ½ xᵀ Q x – bᵀ x + c

+where Q is a symmetric positive definite matrix (the Hessian).
+The gradient is Qx – b.
+The true minimizer is x* = Q⁻¹ b.

+Subtracting x* from both sides, we can write the error at step k+1 as:

+error(k+1) = (I – eta Q) error(k)

+This is a linear recurrence.
+Convergence depends on the matrix (I – eta Q).
+The algorithm converges if the spectral radius (largest eigenvalue in absolute value) of this matrix is less than 1.

+That condition simplifies to:

+0 < eta < 2 / λ_max

+where λ_max is the largest eigenvalue of Q.

+---

+### Convergence Rate and Condition Number

+The convergence factor is:

+rho = max |1 – eta λ_i|

+where the λ_i are the eigenvalues of Q. The error norm decays approximately like rho^k.
+This is geometric convergence: every iteration multiplies the error by rho.

+If the eigenvalues are close together, rho can be small and convergence is fast.
+If the eigenvalues are spread apart, rho is close to 1 and convergence is slow.
+This spread is measured by the condition number:

+kappa = λ_max / λ_min

+A small kappa means the function is like a circular bowl; large kappa means a stretched valley.
+In practice, kappa is the main bottleneck in optimization.

+---

+### Higher-Degree Polynomials

+For polynomials of degree higher than two, the story becomes more complicated.
+Unlike quadratics, which have a single unique minimum, higher-degree functions can have multiple minima, maxima, and inflection points.
+Gradient descent may converge to different places depending on the starting point.
+The condition number analysis no longer applies directly, but the same principle holds: sharper slopes and irregular curvature make convergence harder.

+---

 ## Methodology

-I wrote a Python program to implement gradient descent on polynomials.
-The algorithm takes coefficients, computes the derivative, and applies the update rule until either convergence or divergence.

-The setup was the same for all degrees:

-- Learning rates tested from 0.001 to 0.5.
+To systematically explore gradient descent, I tested functions of degree 1 through 5:

+- Linear: f(x) = 2x + 5
+- Quadratic: f(x) = 2x² – 4x
+- Cubic: f(x) = x³ – 3x² + 2x
+- Quartic: f(x) = x⁴ – 4x² + x
+- Quintic: f(x) = x⁵ – 5x³ + 4x

+For each case I:
-- Starting points chosen to be away from the minimum (e.g. x = 5 or x = 10).
+- Chose an initial point away from the minimum (x = 3, 5, or 10 depending on the function).
-- Convergence defined as consecutive steps differing by less than one millionth.
-- Divergence defined as values exploding beyond one million.
-- Maximum iterations: 10,000.

-Results were stored in CSV files (linear.csv, quadratic.csv, cubic.csv, quartic.csv, quintic.csv) and visualized as charts:

-1. Iterations vs learning rate
-2. Error decay curves for selected learning rates

-This allowed me to compare directly how degree affects stability and convergence speed.
+- Swept learning rates between 0.001 and 0.5.
+- Declared convergence if consecutive iterates were within 10⁻⁶.
+- Declared divergence if the values exceeded 10⁶ in magnitude.
+- Recorded iteration counts, convergence, and stability in CSV files.
+- Plotted “iterations vs eta” and “error decay vs iterations” charts.

+This gave me both quantitative data and visual insight into the algorithm’s behavior.

 ---

-## Results and Analysis
+## Results

 ### Linear Function (Degree 1)

-The linear function studied was f(x) = 2x + 5.
-Its derivative is constant: 2.

-The result is almost trivial.
-Gradient descent either:
+The linear function has derivative 2, a constant.
+Gradient descent in this case either:

+- Moves in one direction forever (if eta > 0),
-- Jumps straight to the answer if the update rule is set up carefully, or
+- Or jumps instantly if the update is adjusted.

-- Continues moving in one direction forever.
+There is no true minimum since the function is unbounded.

 | eta | iterations | converged |
 |-----|------------|-----------|